Ask anyone, “what is the most important thing(s) in life” and they will all inevitably reply with something along the lines of “family and friends.”

 This is exactly what I heard at our going away party.
-Sam and I had returned to NYC after coming off a four-month full-time house-sitting stint in Salt Lake City and traveling the U.S. for the first half of 2016.
+My partner the Sam and I had returned to NYC after coming off a four-month full-time house-sitting stint in Salt Lake City and traveling the U.S. for the first half of 2016.
 I had just replied affirmatively to my acceptance letter for an English teaching position in Spain and preparations had to be made.
-We hopped around on the couches of friends and family in between local house-sits as we finalized our European relocation arrangements i.e. satisfied the bureaucracy.
+We hopped around on the couches of friends and family in between local house sits as we finalized our European relocation arrangements i.e. satisfied the bureaucracy.
 Since this qualified as a major life event, the friend forces were mustered.
-We even (as per usual) managed to grab a few dinner ditchers to join us for some pre-party cheap eats at one of our favorite budget spots before making our way to the main event space: a cash only bar with prices so budget friendly that it even astonished the most seasoned New Yorkers.
+We even (as per usual) managed to grab a few dinner ditchers to join us for some pre-party cheap eats at one of our favorite budget spots before making our way to the main event space: a cash only bar with prices so budget friendly that it even astonished the most seasoned of my favorite New Yorker Natives.

 I know why – I am well acquainted with their unending bombardment of busyness- everyone is overworked.
 The financial cost of living in NYC is one of the highest, taking in more than 60-70 percent of people’s income for rent alone.
 This does not include utilities, the two months security fee, broker’s fee, and yearly moving costs to do it all over again because you can’t afford the inevitable rent increase once the lease ends.
 You commute via a mass transit system mired in frequent delays and constant construction.
 Travel takes upwards of an hour plus to get anywhere – your train running on time is the exception.
 Make that 1.5 plus hours if you’re doing any inter-borough travel that isn’t to or from Manhattan.